faithvoid/OGXMiniRumbleFix/README.md

-# OGXMiniRumbleFix
+# OGX-Mini Rumble Fix
 OGX-Mini Xbox 360 Controller rumble fix Python script for Linux.
-Requires pyusb (python-pyusb) as a dependecy.
+Requires pyusb (python-pyusb) as a dependency.

 ## How to use:
 - Open your terminal in the folder OGXMiniRumbleFix.py is saved in